MaxMillington/the_pivot/README.md

 [![Stories in Ready](https://badge.waffle.io/michael-reeves/redrum_nursery.png?label=ready&title=Ready)](https://waffle.io/michael-reeves/redrum_nursery)
-# REDRUM NURSERY
+# COLLECTOR'S WORLD

-The final objective for this project was to use Ruby on Rails to build an online commerce platform to facilitate online ordering.
-For fun we also experimented with integrating Stripe for payment processing and Twilio for sending SMS upon receiving payment as well as allowing an 'admin' to call a customer from the browser.
+The final objective for this project was to pivot an existing Ruby on Rails online commerce platform to facilitate online ordering of plants to a bidding platform for collectables.

 ### Learning Goals